-While it is unclear when vaccine will be available for Covid-19, what is clear is that even when a vaccine has been found, demand will outstrip supply for a period of time and rationing will become necessary.
+While it is unclear when a vaccine will be available for Covid-19, what is clear is that when one has been found, demand will outstrip supply for a period of time and rationing will become necessary.
 Ethical, epidemiological, and economic reasons demand that rationing approaches give priority to groups that have been structurally and historically disadvantaged, even if this means that overall life years gained may be lower, the author argues.
 “We must seize the opportunity to allocate vaccines in a way that is both just in the here and now and recognizes the enormous symbolic importance for the collective memory of structurally and historically marginalized groups that comes with being placed first, or last, in line,” writes Schmidt.

 Covid-19: Ethical Challenges for Nurses